Proof-of-Learning with Incentive Security: Abstract

 In this paper, we introduce the concept of \emph{incentive-security} that incentivizes rational provers to behave honestly for their best interest, bypassing the existing hardness to design a PoL mechanism with computational efficiency, a provable incentive-security guarantee, and controllable difficulty.
-Particularly, our work is secure against two attacks \citep{zhang2022adversarial,fang2023proof} to the recent work of \citet{jia2021proof}.
 For a training task of $E$ epochs and model size $|\W|$, we improve the relative computational overhead from $\Theta(1)$ to $O(\frac{\log E}{E})$ without any staking requirement, or $O(\frac{1}{E})$ with a staking requirement comparable to the block reward, and improve the communication complexity from $\Theta(E|\W|)$ to $O(E+|\W|\log E)$ or $O(E+|\W|)$, respectively.
-Furthermore, while most recent research on PoUW assumes trusted problem providers and verifiers, our design also guarantees \emph{frontend incentive-security} against known-model and model-stealing attacks even when problem providers are untrusted, and \emph{verifier incentive-security} that bypasses the Verifier's Dilemma via a \emph{capture-the-flag} protocol.
-By incorporating ML training into blockchain consensus mechanisms with provable incentive-security guarantees, our research not only proposes an eco-friendly solution to blockchain systems, but also provides a proposal for a completely decentralized computing power market in the new AI age.
+Furthermore, while most recent research on PoUW assumes trusted problem providers and verifiers, our design also guarantees \emph{verifier incentive-security} that bypasses the Verifier's Dilemma via a \emph{capture-the-flag} protocol.
+By securing ML training with provable incentive-security guarantees, our research not only proposes an eco-friendly solution to blockchain systems, but also provides a proposal for a completely decentralized computing power market in the new AI age.

 \ifdefined\Anonymous \else

 \ccsdesc[500]{Security and privacy~Economics of security and privacy} \ccsdesc[300]{Security and privacy~Distributed systems security} \ccsdesc[300]{Computing methodologies~Neural networks} \fi